jasminepoon/lifely/planning/status.md

 ### Missing AI Sections When LLM Fails
 When LLM calls fail (rate limits, timeouts), AI-driven sections can be empty.

 **Solution**: Beats render with explicit fallback UI and a warning banner (instead of disappearing and breaking navigation).
+Non-fatal batch failures are surfaced via `llm_warnings` so debugging isn’t “silent”.

 ### LLM Processing Time
 LLM enrichment time is dominated by RPM limits and the number of unique locations/summaries.